Arkansas State vs. Texas State NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Red Wolves and their opponents have scored an average of 66.4 points per game in 2021, 4.9 more than Saturday's total.

-- The 57.3 PPG average total in Bobcats games this season is 4.2 points fewer than this game's over/under.
+- The 61.5 total in this game is 4.2 points higher than the 57.3 average total in Bobcats games this season.

 Arkansas State Stats and Trends

-- In Arkansas State's 11 games this year, it has five wins against the spread.

-- Arkansas State's games this year have hit the over on three of 10 set point totals (30%).
+- Arkansas State's games this year have gone over the total in three out of 10 opportunities (30%).

-- When Arkansas State picks up over 428.7 yards, the team is 2-1 against the spread and 2-2 overall.
+- In games that Arkansas State picks up over 428.7 yards, the team is 2-1 against the spread and 2-2 overall.

-- The Red Wolves have turned the ball over 10 more times (22 total) than the Bobcats have forced a turnover (12) this season.
+- This year, the Red Wolves have turned the ball over 22 times, 10 more than the Bobcats' takeaways (12).

 - Find the latest spread and moneyline odds for Arkansas State at SISportsbook.